SEO for Bloggers & Entrepreneurs: The Ultimate Beginner’s Guide

 If it makes sense, go ahead and add the keyword but don’t force it.
 For example, here’s what NOT to do:

-Yep, I tried that and paid the price (what did I know?).
-Google caught on and dropped me from page 1 to page 7, quick like.
+I tried that and Google dropped me from page #1 to page #7.
 So be careful and only use the keyword if it sounds natural and organic.
 Even then, limit it to just one subheading.

 5) Image alt text

-Yes, it true!
 People can find your content through image searches.
-In fact, my fashion designer friend gets most of her customers that way.
+In fact, an accessories designer I know gets most of her customers that way.

 So what images are we talking about?
-And what the heck is “alt text”?
+And what is “alt text”?

-Bottom line, Google takes alt text seriously so we should too.
+Google takes alt text seriously so you should too.
 In WordPress, this is where you’ll find it (while you’re there, go ahead and add your keyword to the image title):

-If you want to be extra clever, make your alt text something elaborate and descriptive for Pinterest so that when people save your pin, the description goes with it.
+seo friendly images If you want extra SEO juice, make your alt text something elaborate and descriptive for Pinterest so that when people save your pin, the description goes with it.

 6) Image names